 Activating read!t for a course repository (LMS)

-- Call up the syllabus for the course repository in MyLEARN.
-Activate read!t via the menu items Manage -> Actions -> read!t.
-After activation, a reading list will automatically be created in the course repository syllabus (in the “Readings” field).
+- Once read!t is activated, a reading list will automatically be created in the course repository syllabus (in the “Readings” field).

-Carrying over reading lists to following semesters
+Carrying over reading lists from previous semesters

 Finally, confirm your choice by clicking Copy from course.